Indosphere: Structure

-Languages in the "Sinosphere" (East Asia and Viet Nam) tend to be analytic, with little morphology, monosyllabic or sesquisyllabic lexical structures, extensive compounding, complex tonal systems, and serial verb constructions.
+Languages in the "Sinosphere" (East Asia and Vietnam) tend to be analytic, with little morphology, monosyllabic or sesquisyllabic lexical structures, extensive compounding, complex tonal systems, and serial verb constructions.
 Languages in the "Indosphere" (South Asia and Southeast Asia) tend to be more agglutinative, with polysyllabic structures, extensive case and verb morphology, and detailed markings of interpropositional relationships.
 Manange (like other Tamangic languages) is an interesting case to examine in this regard, as geographically it fits squarely in the "Indospheric" Himalayas, but typologically it shares more features with the "Sinospheric" languages.
 Tibeto-Burman languages spoken in the Sinosphere tend to be more isolating, while those spoken in the Indosphere tend to be more morphologically complex.

 Many languages in the western side of the Sino-Tibetan family, which includes the Tibeto-Burman languages, show significant typological resemblances with other languages of South Asia, which puts them in the group of Indosphere.
 They often have heavier syllables than found in the east, while tone systems, though attested, are not as frequent.
 Indospheric languages are often toneless and/or highly suffixal.
 Often there is considerable inflectional morphology, from fully developed case marking systems to extensive pronominal morphology found on the verb.
 These languages generally mark a number of types of inter-casual relationships and have distinct construction involving verbal auxiliaries.
 Languages of the Indosphere typically display retroflex stop consonants, postsentential relative clauses and the extended grammaticalization of the verb say.
 In Indospheric languages, such as the Tibeto-Burman languages of Northeast India and Nepal, for example, the development of relative pronouns and correlative structures as well as of retroflex initial consonants is often found.

+In the state of Jharkhand as well as neighboring states of Bihar, West Bengal, Orissa, and Bangladesh, regional areal convergences take shape between Indo-Aryan, Munda, and North Dravidian languages under subcontinental linguistic convergences due to intense language contact.
+These languages in this region share many similar features such as lack of gender word classes, absence of ergativity, the use of numeral classifiers.